-BSL Interpreters works whenever and wherever they are needed including doctors and hospital appointments, at work or interviews, law courts and police stations, schools and in further education.
-They basically enable communication between deaf and hearing people and would interpret for anything that may happen in life.
+BSL Interpreters work whenever and wherever they are needed, including at doctors’ and hospital appointments, at work or interviews, at law courts and police stations, schools and in further education.
+They basically enable communication between deaf and hearing people and would interpret anything that may happen in life.

 Who would use this service?

 Deaf people who use British Sign Language as their first or preferred language.
-Sometimes, deaf people have a preference for Signed Supported English (SSE), which is signing to an English word order.
-BSL Interpreters can deliver interpreting in this way, but make it clear that this is needed when booking the Interpreter, so that the most suitable professional is booked.
+Sometimes, deaf people have a preference for Signed Supported English (SSE), which is signing in an English word order.
+BSL Interpreters can deliver interpreting in this way, but make it clear that this is needed when booking the Interpreter so that the most suitable professional is booked.

 We would always recommend you ask the deaf person what service they would prefer, as this could change depending on the setting.